 - There are three sites here.
 I am leaving these for ISCMV because there is little more that I can do.
 Site A is a large grove of about a dozen mature plants at least 10 feet tall, a bit back from the path up the hill.
-Their spraying brought down the front rank of plants but did not touch the deeper plants.
-They must have know that, but did not return to spray the back rows after the front plants had dropped.
+ISCMV spraying in 2017 brought down the front rank of plants but did not touch the deeper plants.
+Regardless, even by July 2018 none of the patch was regrowing.

 Spot B, back from the trail, is now grown up with Blackberries.
-I have not investigated.
-The Blackberry root systems will make clearing the Knotweed roots much more difficult, is not impossible.
+I have not investigated because access is difficult.
+The Blackberry root systems will make clearing the Knotweed roots much more difficult, if not impossible.

 At spot C past SPES efforts have created a criminal mess.
 It seems that long ago landscape fabric were laid over a very large area ..... and then nothing was done to maintain it.
 The Knotweed grew through the fabric, leaves fell and created new top soil, grasses and blackberries colonized the new soil.
 So now we have fabric I cannot pull up.
 Under the one edge I found there are healthy Knotweed still growing .... but I cannot get access to dig out.

 There are also Knotweed growing from crowns in the new soil, sending out roots sideways because they cannot go down.
 And also Knotweed growing through the fabric.
 I believe I have cleared all the plants living in the new soil and the accessible plants under one edge.
 Unlike any other spots, the plants growing above the fabric are connected, not by rhizomes, but by old hollow stems.
 This might be because the area was used to pile salvageable logs during the windstorm clean up.
 Those logs may have pushed stems down into the ground, prompting them to root themselves.
 That would mean the fabric was laid before the 2006 storm.